Academic Senate

 9. Represent the Senate at all official meetings of the Board of Trustees during the school year or send a delegate.

-13. Solicit and select faculty to serve on District hiring committees.
+14. Solicit and select faculty to serve on District hiring committees, in consultation with the Executive Committee.

 Section 2: Vice President